-Sulphur dioxide has been measured:
+Sulphur dioxide has been measured by:

-By continuous monitoring between 1st July 2002 and 30 June 2003 in Carrickfergus Brough at Rosebrook Avenue approximately 60km from Ballymoney.
-Monitoring data from this location was used because no monitoring data was available from Ballymoney.
+• By continuous monitoring between 1st July 2002 and 30 June 2003 in Carrickfergus Brough at Rosebrook Avenue approximately 70km from Bushmills in Moyle.
+Monitoring data from this location was used because no monitoring data was available from Moyle.